UltraStar-Deluxe/format/spec.md

 Since:        1.1.0
 ```

 The `VOCALS` and `INSTRUMENTAL` header contain file references to audio files.
-These files contain the acapella and instrumental versions of the song respectively.
+These files contain the a cappella and instrumental versions of the song respectively.
 Implementations MAY use these instead of `AUDIO` to give users the option of changing the volume of vocal and instrumental tracks separately.

 > [!CAUTION]
 >